 Here’s a question that nags at every community manager.
-Is my community truly delivering value?
+Is my online developer community truly delivering value?
 Communities need to show value for the participants as well as the sponsors.

 There are plenty of metrics to help you make that judgment, and it’s critical to find the right one.
 There may be no single metric that proves success, but likely an evolving set of metrics.
 Initially, communities should focus on the growth of membership, content, and interactivity.
 As the community grows and matures, the emphasis shifts to metrics tied to outcomes such as the percentage of questions answered.
 The metrics should represent benefits for both the users and the community stakeholder.